 Reporting Test Scores to the Educational Institutions

-Your scores will be reported directly to Ben-Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University, the Technion and Ariel University within 45 days of the test date.
+Your scores will be reported directly to Ben-Gurion University of the Negev, Bar-Ilan University, Haifa University, the Hebrew University of Jerusalem, Tel-Aviv University, the Technion, Ariel University and the Open University of Israel within 45 days of the test date.
 Your scores will also be reported to the other institutions that you selected on the registration form.
 The institutions to which NITE can report scores are listed here.
 NITE does not report test scores to educational institutions other than those listed, or those specified on your registration form.
 All of the institutions guarantee that the scores will be used solely for their own admissions purposes.
-The educational institutions process candidates’ applications on the basis of the scores reported directly to them by NITE.
+The educational institutions process candidates' applications on the basis of the scores reported directly to them by NITE.
 Candidates cannot report their scores themselves.

 Reporting Test Scores to the Examinee

 Within 45 days of the test administration, around the same time the scores are reported to the institutions, your scores will be available on the NITE website.
 To access your scores, you will need the ID number or foreign passport number with which you registered for the test, and associated password.
 Your scores will also be emailed to you.

 Please note the following points before contacting NITE with regard to your scores:

 - All scores for examinees tested on a particular test date are calculated on the same day and no individual score can be issued in advance of this date.

 - NITE does not release test scores by telephone or fax.

 - An additional copy of test scores can be mailed to examinees at no extra charge for a period of three months following the test administration.